pingcap/docs-tidb-operator/en/deploy-on-alibaba-cloud.md

 > **Warning:**
 >
-> If you already have a VPN connecting to your VPC or plan to set up one, it is strongly recommended to set `db-monitor.yaml` - `spec.grafana.service.annotations` - `service.beta.kubernetes.io/alicloud-loadbalancer-address-type` to `intranet` for security.
+> If you already have a VPN connecting to your VPC or plan to set up one, it is strongly recommended that you go to the `spec.grafana.service.annotations` section in the `db-monitor.yaml` file and set `service.beta.kubernetes.io/alicloud-loadbalancer-address-type` to `intranet` for security.

 ## Upgrade